 For more information about future or past Mount Sinai Health System Crystal Party events, please contact Eileen Solomon at 646-605-8801 or firstname.lastname@example.org

-The Corinne Goldsmith Dickinson Center for Multiple Sclerosis is one of the most innovative MS centers in the country, taking a multidisciplinary approach to treating this devastating disease, and offering all aspects of patient care within a single location.
-With an experienced and dedicated staff of twenty seven professionals, the Center’s reputation for excellence is world-renowned.
+The Corinne Goldsmith Dickinson Center for Multiple Sclerosis at Mount Sinai is one of the most innovative MS centers in the country, taking a multidisciplinary approach to treating this devastating disease, and offering all aspects of patient care within a single location.
+With an experienced and dedicated staff of twenty-five professionals, the Center’s reputation for excellence is world-renowned.
 Its unique, comprehensive model of care includes state-of-the-art programs in diagnostics, disease management, experimental therapeutics and research, as well as specialized support services and rehabilitation.
 Through leading-edge basic science and ground-breaking clinical trials programs, the Center is working to translate new discoveries into effective therapies, eventually leading to a cure for a disease that affects 2.5 million people around the world.
-Proceeds from the annual Gala support multi-disciplinary patient care and innovative research at the CGDC.
+Proceeds from the annual Benefit support multi-disciplinary patient care and innovative research at the CGDC.

-The 15th annual Multiple Sclerosis Gala will be held on Thursday, March 2, 2017 at The Plaza Hotel, New York City.
-The event co-chairs are Kernika Gupta, Renu Gupta and Meruka Hazari.
-A Special Award will be presented to Robert Friedman by Blair Underwood.
+The 15th Annual Multiple Sclerosis Benefit will be held on Thursday, March 2, 2017 at The Plaza Hotel, New York City.
+The event Co-Chairs are Kernika Gupta, Renu Gupta and Meruka Hazari.
+A Special Award will be presented to Blair Underwood by Robert Friedman.

-For more information about future or past Multiple Sclerosis Gala events, please contact Eileen Solomon at 646-605-8801 or email@example.com
+For more information about future or past Multiple Sclerosis Benefit events, please contact Eileen Solomon at 646-605-8801 or email@example.com

 The Mount Sinai Sexual Assault and Violence Intervention Program (SAVI) is dedicated to validating, healing and empowering survivors and their supporters to lead safe, healthy lives through advocacy, free and confidential counseling, and public education.